Contact Us Today!

-Child Protective Services (CPS) Lawyer in Longview
+Longview Child Protective Services Lawyer

 When you have been inappropriately accused, you and your children could face the consequences of separation.
-In this time of need, turn to The Hollwarth Law Firm, PLLC for compassionate but aggressive defense against CPS, so you can truly keep your children safe.
+In this time of need, turn to The Hollwarth Law Firm, PLLC, for compassionate but aggressive defense against CPS, so you can indeed keep your children safe.

 The Investigation Process

 Usually, CPS will not be drawn to investigate your family unless someone has brought forth an accusation.

 Tragically, our clients have too often discovered that a vindictive ex-partner, neighbor, or even family member is the false accuser.

 However, no matter who the accuser is, you will need to take rapid action to get ready for the investigation.

 The order of events following an accusation includes a registered report by the CPS to start an investigation and a police report.